miguelmartins/bsn-tutorial/README.md

 source ./venv/bin/activate
 ```

-Alternatively, you if you prefer *really* prefer conda you can run
+Alternatively (but not recommended), if you *really* prefer conda you can run:

 ```
 conda create -n tutorial python=3.13 -y